 - Orthodontics: Orthodontics deals with changing the alignment of the teeth to give you a better smile.
 If the teeth

 have to be moved from their positions, they will need some space adjacent to their position.
 Hence, in most cases, a tooth may have to be extracted to allow the teeth to move from their positions.

-Call us at (262) 886-9440 or schedule an online appointment to know more about dental extractions.
+Call us at (262) 886-9440 to schedule an appointment to know more about dental extractions.